Skip to main content

 Vanessa Riley

-In addition to being a novelist, Vanessa Riley holds a doctorate in mechanical engineering and a master’s in industrial engineering and engineering management from Stanford University.
-She also earned BS and MS in mechanical engineering from Penn State University.
-She currently juggles mothering a teen, cooking for her military-man husband, and speaking at women's and STEM events.
-She loves baking her Trinidadian grandma's cake recipes and collecting Irish crochet lace.
-You can catch her writing from the comfort of her porch in Georgia, with a cup of Earl Grey tea.
-Riley lives in Atlanta.
+In addition to being a novelist, Vanessa Riley holds a doctorate in mechanical engineering from Stanford University and both a BS and MS in mechanical engineering from Penn State.
+She currently juggles mothering an architect, baking her Trinidadian grandmother’s desserts, hugging her retired military husband, and speaking at women’s and STEM events.
+You can often find her writing from the comfort of her Georgia porch, tea or latte in hand.

 Vanessa Riley